netboxlabs/console-docs/docs/netbox-enterprise/nbe-backups.md

   If you are providing your own database(s) for use by NetBox Enterprise, it is expected that you have your own processes for high availability, backup, and restore.

-### Built-In PostgreSQL

-The built-in PostgreSQL is deployed using the CrunchyData Postgres Operator.

-Since the PostgreSQL CLI tools are already available inside the cluster, all we need to do to dump the database is to call into the correct container and run a `pg_dump` there.
+### Accessing Your Cluster

+Before you can back anything up, you must first make sure you can access the cluster.

-_NOTE: The default namespace for installs is `netbox-enterprise`, but if you have overridden it, replace the argument after `-n` with the proper namespace for your instance in the commands below._
+_NOTE: The default namespace for installs is `netbox-enterprise`, but if you have overridden it for your installation, replace the argument after `-n` with the proper namespace for your instance in the commands below._

 #### KOTS Install

-If you are running your own cluster, and have installed using KOTS, make sure you have `kubectl` in your `PATH` and that it is able to access your cluster.
+If you are running your own cluster and have installed using KOTS, make sure you have `kubectl` in your `PATH` and that it is able to access your cluster.
+The specifics will depend on the type of cluster and where you are accessing from.

 #### Embedded Cluster

-If you are running the Embedded Cluster, you will need to first execute a command to get a debug shell that knows how to speak to the cluster.
+If you are running the Embedded Cluster, you will need to first execute a command to get a shell environment that knows how to interact with it.
 To do this, run:

 ```shell
 /var/lib/embedded-cluster/bin/netbox-enterprise shell
 ```

-#### All Installs
+### Backing Up the Built-In PostgreSQL

+The built-in PostgreSQL is deployed using the CrunchyData Postgres Operator.

+Since the PostgreSQL CLI tools are already available inside the cluster, all we need to do to dump the database is to call into the correct container and run a `pg_dump` there.

 To perform a database dump, run these commands: